object-oriented-python/object-oriented-programming/doc/source/8_debugging.rst

 Creating a test command
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since pytest provides a framework for creating programs which succeed or fail,
+Since Pytest provides a framework for creating programs which succeed or fail,
 one approach is write the test that we wish had existed at the time the bug
 slipped into our code.
 The bisection search effectively enables us to
 retrospectively introduce this test into our repository.
 Because we're going to
 be rolling back the state of our repository to before we created this command,
 this is one exception to the rule that you must always commit all of your work
 to the git repository.
 Make a copy of this command (for example the Python file
-containing the pytest test) outside your repository.
+containing the Pytest test) outside your repository.
 For the rest of this
-section, we'll assume that you've created a pytest test in a file called
+section, we'll assume that you've created a Pytest test in a file called
 :file:`bug_test.py` which you have placed in the folder containing your
 repository (if you followed the instructions in :numref:`Chapter %s
 <programs_files>` then this folder might be called